mlennox/cdist-timings/README.md

 ### Results

 The gain is _only_ a factor of 2, but the implementation is also much simpler.
+In the case of the vectorised implementation we receive a list of distances of length `x-dimension * y-dimension` and we can simply find the smallest index using `mod` and `div`.

-You scatter plot should look something like
+Your scatter plot should resemble

 ![](./duration_scatter.png)